kichithewolf/pokemonautomation.github.io/docs/Programs/PokemonLZA/JacintheInfiniteFarmer.md

 ### Instructions

 1. Train a strong steel or poison type Pokémon that can defeat Jacinthe's high-level fairy type Pokémon.
+We recommend Metagross (see below).
 2. Stand facing Jacinthe in Hotel Richissime with Button A icon visible.
 3. Select the strong Pokémon so it will lead the battle.
 4. Start the program in the game.